-Perlman, Marcus, Jing Paul & Gary Lupyan (forthcoming).
+Perlman, Marcus, Jing Paul & Gary Lupyan (in press).
 Vocal communication of magnitude across language, age, and auditory experience.
 Journal of Experimental Psychology.

 Paul, Jing & Eric Friginal (2019).
 The effects of symmetric and asymmetric social networks on second language communication.
 Computer Assisted Language Learning, 32(5-6), 587-618.

 Paul, Jing & Theres Grüter (2016).
 Blocking effects in the learning of Chinese classifiers.
 Language Learning, 66(4), 972-999. https://doi.org/10.1111/lang.12197 (awarded an Open Materials badge).

 Zhang, Jing (2010).
 Xiǎoxíng jiàoxué rènwu zài zhōngwén jiàoxué zhōng de shǐyòng [Incorporating small course projects into Chinese courses].
 Fúdàn Dàxué Lùncóng [Fudan University Journal of Chinese Studies],7, 75-81.
 Shanghai: Fudan University Press. [written in Chinese]

 Zhang, Jing (2001).
 Cóng “bǎ” zì jù hé “jiāng” zì jù de yǔyòng fēnbù kàn yǔtǐ lèixíng [Taxonomies of the genre on the basis of textual distributions of the BA and JIANG constructions].
 Gāoděng Hánshòu Xuébào [Journal of Higher Correspondence Education, Philosophy and Social Sciences Edition], 14 (1), 24-25. [written in Chinese]